urcomputeringpal/pr-preview-deploy-ux-action/README.md

 - Each open PR contains a link to its active deployments.
 - No additional notifications or emails are generated.
-- https://github.com/urcomputeringpal/preview-deploy-workflow-example/deployments contains the history of all deployments.
+- PRs and the [Deployments tab](https://github.com/urcomputeringpal/pr-preview-deploy-ux-action/deployments) contains the history of all deployments.
-- https://github.com/urcomputeringpal/preview-deploy-workflow-example/settings/environments (and the sidebar) only shows active deployments.
+- Sidebar and environment settings only shows active deployments.

 ## Requirements